Throwback Thursday- My Beautiful Dark Twisted Fantasy

 This song was produced by No I.D and Mike Dean and featured verses from Raekwon and a hook by Kid Cudi.
 The intricate production and West’s delivery and lyricism helped to propel this song into the Billboard Top 100.
 This track wasn’t released as a single, but was too good to ignore.

 Power is one of my favorite tracks from this project.
-It’s been described by critics as a return to form for West and praised for the production and West’ s lyrica merit and scope:
+It’s been described by critics as a return to form for West and praised for the production and West’ s lyrical merit and scope:

 Fuck SNL and the whole cast